 The Council of The Law Society determined that from 1 September 2007 the Fund would also provide cover for new claims and settle the associated liabilities arising from firms insured in the open market and which have ceased without successor from 1 September 2000 and where the requisite six-year run-off period provided by their last market insurer or the Assigned Risks Pool has elapsed.
-This indemnity cover for expired run off claims, also referred to as "post six-year run off claims", was initially provided by way of a 10-year programme commencing on 1 September 2007 and ending on 30 September 2017, but was subsequently extended by an additional three years to 30 September 2020.
-During the year this cover was extended further to cover claims to 30 September 2021.
-The SRA Indemnity Rules 2012, under which this cover is provided for, requires that all post six-year run off claims must be made and intimated to the Fund by 30 September 2021 for there to be an entitlement to an indemnity.
+This indemnity cover for expired run off claims, also referred to as "post six-year run off claims", commenced on 1 September 2007 and ended on 30 September 2020, but was subsequently extended by an additional year to 30 September 2021.
+During the year this cover was extended further to cover claims to 30 September 2022.
+The SRA Indemnity Rules 2012, under which this cover is provided for, requires that all post six-year run off claims must be made and intimated to the Fund by 30 September 2022 for there to be an entitlement to an indemnity.